Strong Determinism

 with $\bf{q_i}$ and $\bf{p_i}$ the exact position and the momentum of the $i$-th particle in the 3-dimensional physical space.
-The theory with (\ref{micro}) representing a new fundamental law will not be an attractive theory at all because it fails to be sufficiently simple.\footnote{One could try to coordinatize physical space so that (\ref{micro}) may look simple in that coordinate system.
-But the particular choice of the coordinate system will in general be highly complicated to specify. } On reformed Humeanism, the specification of the exact microstate at $t_0$ will not count as an axiom in the best system of such a universe.
-Its gain in strength is outweighed by its cost in complexity.
-On minimal primitivism, although there is no metaphysical prohibition against such a theory, the epistemic guides tell us to look for one that better balances simplicity and informativeness.\footnote{Other philosophical theories about laws that are silent about simplicity may come to a different conclusion here.
-On such theories, we might still ask why we prefer simpler laws, why we find simplicity attractive and a guide to our scientific theorizing, and why it works in practice.
-Moreover, if simplicity is also the reason why determinism is not trivial on such theories, it can play the same role when evaluating strong determinism.} A sufficiently simple theory that still accounts for the variety of kinds of empirical phenomena would be a marvelous achievement.
+The theory with (\ref{micro}) representing a new fundamental law will not be an attractive theory because it fails to be sufficiently simple.
+On reformed Humeanism, the specification of the exact microstate at $t_0$ will not count as an axiom in the best system of such a universe.
+Its gain in strength is outweighed by its cost in complexity.\footnote{\x{\cite{hall2015humean} has argued that we can make it remarkably simple by interweaving the digits into a ``phony fundamental constant.''
+It deserves much more space than I can devote here.
+In a realistic theory with infinite degrees of freedom, such as those of the classical fields or the quantum state, we would not be able to interweave the complete microstate of the universe into a single number.}} On minimal primitivism, although there is no metaphysical prohibition against such a theory, the epistemic guides tell us to look for one that better balances simplicity and informativeness.
+A sufficiently simple theory that still accounts for the variety of kinds of empirical phenomena would be a marvelous achievement.
 We are interested in whether such theories are strongly deterministic.